anshan-XR-ROB/anshan-XR-ROB.github.io/_publications/Conference Publications.md

 * **Shan An**, Guangfu Che, Fangru Zhou, Xianglong Liu, Xin Ma, and Yu Chen,
   "Fast and Incremental Loop Closure Detection using Proximity Graphs",
   *IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), Macau, China, 2019*.
-* **Shan An**, Zhibiao Huang, Yu Chen, Dennis Weng,
-  "Near Duplicate Product Image Detection Based on Binary Hashing",
-  *Proceedings of the 2017 International Conference on Deep Learning Technologies, 2017*.
-* **Shan An**, Xin Ma, Rui Song, Yibin Li,
-  "Face detection and recognition with SURF for human-robot interaction",
-  *IEEE International Conference on Automation and Logistics, 1946-1951, 2009*.